-For this section, your assignment is to convert the sequential program in PiSerial2.hj (for computing π to a desired precision) to an actor-based parallel program in Pi2.hj, and to evaluate the performance of the serial and parallel versions, PiSerial2.hj and Pi2.hj, on a Sugar compute node (using the "-places 1:8" option for the parallel version).
+We have already provided a version of Pi2.hj with TODO comments.
+For this section, your assignment is to convert the sequential program in PiSerial2.hj (for computing π to a desired precision) to an actor-based parallel program in Pi2.hj by filling in code at the TODO segments.
+Next, you will need to evaluate the performance of the serial and parallel versions, PiSerial2.hj and Pi2.hj, on a Sugar compute node (using the "-places 1:8" option for the parallel version).